How to Become a Respiratory Therapist: A Comprehensive Guide

 Step 5: Enroll in Your Chosen Program

-After being accepted, formally enroll in the program.
-This secures your spot and sets you on your path to becoming a respiratory therapist.
+Once you have been accepted, officially enroll in the program.
+This makes your spot and sets you on your path to becoming a respiratory therapist.

 Step 6: Complete Required Coursework